cleesmith/gowebapp/README.md

-# GoWebApp - a basic MVC web app in Golang
+# GoWebApp

-But with all of the dependencies vendored using [GoDep](https://github.com/tools/godep).
+A basic MVC web app in Golang, but with all of the dependencies vendored using [GoDep](https://github.com/tools/godep).
 ```
 godep usage: